marijnh/Eloquent-JavaScript/07_robot.md

 is obviously expecting me to?

 Because it helps me understand my programs better.
 This is about complexity management again.
-When the object in my system are fixed, stable things, I can consider operations on them in isolation—moving to Alice's house from a given start state always produces the same new state.
+When the objects in my system are fixed, stable things, I can consider operations on them in isolation—moving to Alice's house from a given start state always produces the same new state.
 When objects change over time, that adds a whole new dimension